-WHY WE LIKE IT: These inexpensive Audio-Technica headphones deliver a great audio response thanks to its 40mm drivers and custom tuning for enhanced low frequency performance; all aimed specifically at tracking and mixing.
+WHY WE LIKE IT: These inexpensive Audio-Technica headphones deliver a great audio response thanks to their 40mm drivers and custom tuning for enhanced low-frequency performance; all aimed specifically at tracking and mixing.

 While Audio-Technica’s M50X headphones made our top pick, the company’s M20X option isn’t far behind.
 These headphones from Audio-Technica are a more affordable version.
 Still, they include some of the same great features, including the company’s flat audio response with enhanced low frequencies — great for monitoring audio.
 The over-ear cup design helps with sound isolation, and the included cable reaches nearly 10-feet.

-WHY WE LIKE IT: Style meets performance with these Status Audio headphones; they feature large 50mm drivers with an expansive soundstage, as well as well as a well padded headband and overstuffed ear pads for extra comfort.
+WHY WE LIKE IT: Style meets performance with these Status Audio headphones; they feature large 50mm drivers with an expansive soundstage, as well as a well-padded headband and overstuffed ear pads for extra comfort.

 Status even includes extremely comfortable overstuffed ear pads and multiple cables, one coiled and one straight, in the box.
-The only thing we don’t love is the 1-year warranty, but at this price, it all still seems like a great steal.
-Compare these to the best over ear headphones.
+Compare these to the best over-ear headphones.

 WHY WE LIKE IT: If you are afraid of your ears or head getting uncomfortable after long periods of use, these Beyerdynamic headphones are your savior.
 The soft, circumaural velour ear pads and soft padded adjustable headband, allow you to listen for hours.

-Putting on the Beyerdynamic DT 770 Pro 32 headphones are akin to stepping onto cloud 9, as the soft velour ear pads cushion the sides of your head and the padded adjustable headband, keeps everything secure, yet comfortable.
-Best of all, comfort doesn’t sacrifice quality, as the DT 770 series offers exceptional reference capabilities, especially in the low end.
+Putting on the Beyerdynamic DT 770 Pro 32 headphones is akin to stepping onto cloud 9, as the soft velour ear pads cushion the sides of your head and the padded adjustable headband, keeping everything secure, yet comfortable.
+Best of all, comfort doesn’t sacrifice quality, as the DT 770 series offers exceptional reference capabilities, especially on the low end.
 Multiple Ohm options mean you can pick headphones best powered by your mobile device, studio console, or high-end electronics, making them the best headphones for radio DJs

 Award: BEST QUALITY